ustudio/nose_connection_report/README.md

 python ./setup.py install

-Otherwise, you can install the latest released version from pip via:

-pip install nosepipe

 Usage
 ========

-To use Nosepipe, simply add --with-process-isolation to your nosetests command.
-When enabled, each test is run in a separate process.
+To use Nose Connection Report, simply add --with-connection-report to your nosetests command.
+When enabled, each test is run *very slowly* in a separate process.